 The New King In Town

-Gartner obviously believe that the way forward is less about realignment, but more about killing the old king and replacing him with a new one called Content Services.
+Gartner obviously believe that the way forward is less about realignment, but more about killing the old king and replacing him with a new one called Content Services Platform.
 (Very “Game of Thrones” if I may say so.)